 Welcome!
-This course is designed to stimulate discussions related to transnational migration through a series of ethnographic studies and big picture questions.
+This course is designed to stimulate discussions related to contemporary migration and mobility through a series of ethnographic studies and big picture questions.
 I hope that you will find it both challenging and illuminating.
 What does it mean to be local or migrant?
 What exactly is diaspora?
 Why is migration a choice for some and not others?
 Where does a sense of belonging to a place come from?
 What happens to your social relations and identity when you are forced to leave your home?
 Or what if you choose to stay but the place you call home no longer feels that way?
 And what is home anyway?
 In the first half of the semester, we will explore these and other questions by reading anthropological accounts of geographical mobility across the world and reflecting on its common patterns and unique examples.
 In the second half of the semester, we will dive in more deeply into the interdisciplinary and anthropology-based approaches to migration.
-In particular, we will learn about migration infrastructure, displacement, different categories in which migrants are framed, how gender, race, and class inflect the experiences of migration, and ultimately how migration is embedded in what makes us human.
+In particular, we will learn about the framework of im/mobility; the concepts of migration infrastructure, displacement, and belonging; different categories in which migrants are labeled; how gender, race, and class inflect the experiences of migration, and ultimately how migration is embedded in what makes us human.